Raunak-Sarmacharya/kcn-seniors-docs/docs/content-management/facebook-feed-integration.md

 ## Cardoza Facebook Like Box Widget

 ### Overview:
 The **Cardoza Facebook Like Box** is a separate Facebook integration that provides a compact engagement widget positioned under the hero section on the homepage.
-This widget encourages visitors to like and follow the KCN Seniors Facebook page.
+This widget encourages visitors to like and follow the Facebook page.

 ### Implementation Details:
 - **Plugin**: Cardoza Facebook Like Box (separate from Smash Balloon)